-Incorporating technology initially conceived at NPL almost 20 years ago, the TRUTHS mission was accepted into the ESA Earthwatch programme in November 2019.
-As a UK led, European Space Agency mission.
-TRUTHS will be delivered by a multi-national consortium which will include resources not only from the UK but include global partners from Greece, Spain, Romania and the Czech Republic.
+Slated for launch in early 2030, the TRUTHS mission will enable, for the first time, high-accuracy SI-traceability to be established in space.
+Incorporating technology initially conceived at NPL more than 20 years ago, the TRUTHS mission was accepted into the ESA Earthwatch programme in November 2019, and was funded to move forward to full flight implementation in November 2022.
+As UK-led European Space Agency mission, TRUTHS will be delivered by a multi-national consortium which will include resources not only from the UK but European partners from Greece, Spain, Romania and the Czech Republic also.

 The Earth observation satellite data from TRUTHS will be directly downloaded to a single receiver station likely to be in Svalbard and from there transmitted to a data processing centre in the UK.
 As the TRUTHS data is considered a ‘public good’ it will be provided free and open to any user.
 In addition to improving our understanding of the planet and the effectiveness of strategies to mitigate against climate change, it is expected that TRUTHS will help facilitate further growth in commercial services for Earth observation and climate data benefiting the UK economy.

 The TRUTHS mission can be thought of as ‘putting NPL into space’ a ‘gold standard’ reference which will enable SI traceability to be established in space for Earth Observation data in the same way that we do for other terrestrial products and services such as time, mass and length, leading to increased trust in Earth observation, as well as climate data and services.

 SI traceability in-flight